Energy and emissions

 Life cycle assessment

-• The methods and life cycle assessments of individual products were certified by TÜV Rheinland
+- The LCA methods and life cycle assessments of individual products were certified by TÜV Rheinland

 Life cycle assessments